Elements to consider to make sure you’re choosing the right fitness coach.

 Working with a personal trainer is a great opportunity to progress your workouts and improve your motivation, but there’s a lot more to it than simply booking sessions and counting reps.

-This step will help you determine how frequently you should be seeing a personal trainer.
-If you know that motivation has been a challenge in the past, starting with a frequency of once or twice a week might be a good way to get the ball rolling.
+Understanding your motivation to exercise outside of your sessions will help you determine how frequently you should be seeing your fitness coach.
+If you know that getting motivated to workout has been a challenge in the past, it may be a good idea to start with a frequency of once or twice a week with your trainer to get into the groove of things.

 Once you’ve become comfortable with your workouts and accountability, you can reassess this rate and increase or decrease the frequency based on your needs.

-Some of us are morning people, others thrive after work, others hit their peak midday; determine where you fall on that spectrum and at which time-frame you’re most likely to feel energized and ready to workout.
+Some of us are morning people, others thrive after work, and others hit their peak midday.